eclipse-openj9/openj9-docs/docs/openj9_signals.md

 - VM performance is affected if you install a signal handler for SIGTRAP (5) or SIGRECONFIG (58) because these signals are used for internal control purposes.
 - If you want to generate floating point exceptions, use the following call in your code to generate a `SIGFPE` signal: `fp_trap( P_TRAP_SYNC)`.
 Although you can use the C compiler `-qflttrap` setting to generate `SIGTRAP` signals to trap floating point exceptions, this mechanism can affect the JIT compiler.
 - The handling of `SIGABRT` is configurable with the `-XX[+|-]HandleSIGABRT` option.
+- The handling of `SIGUSR2` is configurable with the [`-XX[+|-]HandleSIGUSR2`](xxhandlesigusr2.md) option.

 ## Signal chaining

 Signal chaining allows application code to interoperate with VM signal handling.
-By linking and loading a shared library, certain calls can be intercepted so that the application handlers do not replace the VM signal handlers.
+By linking and loading a shared library, certain calls can be intercepted so that the application handlers do not replace the VM signal handlers already installed by the VM.
 Instead, the application handlers are chained behind the VM handlers.
 If signals that are raised do not target the VM, the application handlers take over.
 Signals that can be chained include `signal()`, `sigset()`, and `sigaction()`.

 The following table shows the shared library that must be linked with the application that creates or embeds a VM, and the command line syntax to use with the compiler, where available: